atomist-skills/github-slash-commands-skill/README.md

 <!---atomist-skill-readme:start--->

-Run slash commands from commit messages and comments.
+Create PRs, Issues, and send Slack notifications directly from your commit messages, and issue comments.

 # What it's useful for

-When you know that you want to trigger a command when committing code or commenting on a pull request or issue, just include the slash command.
+Triggering commands directly from commit messages, or issue comments, can be very convenient.
+For example:

--   Create a pull request directly from a commit message, no separate action needed to create the PR
+-   create a draft pull request directly from your commit message to the new branch.
--   Comment on an open pull request from a commit message
--   Add labels to an issue or pull request when commenting
+-   Automatically add labels to an issue or pull request based on comments
--   Notify a Slack channel or user when committing or commenting

-For example, if you'd like to create a pull request after a successful Push, include a command inside of your commit message:
+-   Request specific users or channels in Slack to be notified about your change

+For example, when you write your commit message, you can include a request to create a draft PR:

 ```
 $ git commit -m "$(cat <<-END
-> this is my commit message
-> but I can also add a command
+> This change adds feature X
 >
 > /pr --title 'my title' --base master --draft
 > END
 > )"
 ```

-When this commit is pushed, the skill will create a pull request for this branch.
-In this example, the pull request is created in draft mode.
-This indicates to users that the pull request is not yet ready for review.
+When the branch ref for this Commit is pushed, the skill will create this PR on your behalf.

 # Before you get started